smart-data-lake/smart-data-lake/docs/Reference.md

 where output SubFeeds from one transformation are use as input for the next.
 Note that the definition of the transformations looks different for:
 * **1-to-1** transformations (\*DfTransformer): One input DataFrame is transformed into one output DataFrame.
 This is the case for CopyAction, DeduplicateAction and HistorizeAction.
 * **many-to-many** transformations (\*DfsTransformer): Many input DataFrames can be transformed into many output DataFrames.
-This is the case for CustomSparkAction.
+This is the case for CustomDataFrameAction.

 The configuration allows you to use predefined standard transformations or to define custom transformation in various languages.